Towards Using Data-Influence Methods to Detect Noisy Samples in Source Code Corpora: Discussion Conclusion

 We present a novel data-centric perspective for enhancing the quality of source code models by using data-influence methods.
-Despite the fact that our results are preliminary for classification-based tasks, we have evidence that our methods will work in certain circumstances.
+We performed various analyses on several baselines and obtained potentially promising results for improving the quality of source code data.
+There are numerous aspects that we can investigate in the future.
+We mostly rely on synthetic noisy datasets to perform the evaluation.
+Also, we only concentrate on classification-based tasks while we can do the same for many other tasks.For example, when performing a generation-based task like code summarization, the comments and method body are extracted from code snippets collected on Github.
+However, not all of the developers' comments reflect the functionality of the given code snippet; this can also be interpreted as noise and should be carefully examined too.
 In the future, we intend to pursue our research in three directions: (1) Identifying more noisy datasets to analyze and providing insights on the noises of such datasets; (2) Improving the methods to detect noisy data; and (3) Applying the methods to a broader range of software engineering tasks, such as code summarization, bug detection, and code translation.